 If you are charged with a crime of any kind, your future is at stake.
 Texas law punishes both misdemeanors and felonies harshly.

 If you are convicted of a crime, you could face jail time, incarceration in a state prison, fines, restitution, and mandatory counseling.
 Additionally, you will have a permanent criminal record that could haunt you for the rest of your life.

 If you have been charged with a crime of any kind, it is critical that you obtain seasoned legal help as soon as possible.

 An experienced criminal defense attorney has the knowledge and skills to craft a strong defense for the charges against you.
 With a dedicated legal team in your corner, you can face a court of law with confidence.

-At the Bourlon Law Firm, we understand how difficult being charged with a crime can be.
-We have experience representing individuals charged with the following crimes:
+The Bourlon Law Firm understands how difficult being charged with a crime can be.
+Bobby Bourlon has experience representing individuals charged with the following crimes: